D-meson production via sequential hadronization in high-energy nuclear collisions

-\emph{Heavy flavor transport--}Charm quarks are produced in the initial hard scatterings, with their momentum spectra calculable in perturbative QCD, e.g., using FONLL~\cite{Cacciari:2012ny} as adopted here.
-The initial spatial distribution of charm quarks is sampled via the Glauber Monte Carlo approach~\cite{Miller:2007ri}.
-The in-medium evolution of charm quarks is simulated via a latest improved Langevin transport model that successfully describes several key features of heavy-flavor jet modifications~\cite{Cao:2013ita,Wang:2019xey,Dai:2018mhw,Wang:2020ukj,Wang:2020qwe}.
-The framework incorporates both elastic scattering processes and inelastic gluon radiation with the hot and dense medium, accounting for heavy-quark energy loss.
-The modified Langevin equations describe such a framework that takes the form
+The purpose of this Letter is to quantitatively calculate the $v_2$ and yield splitting of $D$ mesons and identify evidence for sequential hadronization.
+The heavy quark transport in QGP is described by a well-established Langevin equation, the QGP evolution is characterized by an often used hydrodynamics, and the formation time and static properties of heavy flavor hadrons are controlled by the 2- and 3-body Dirac equation.

-Index $j$ represents three directions.
-Eq.~(\ref{eqn:dxj}) describes the position evolution per unit time step.
-The momentum update of the charm quark follows Eq.~(\ref{eqn:dpj}), $\Gamma(p)p_j$ is the deterministic friction force, where as $\sqrt{2\kappa(p)dt}\rho_j$ term describe the stochastically fluctuating force with independent Gaussian noises $\rho_j$ following a normal distribution with zero mean value and a variance equal to 1. $\kappa(p)$ is the diffusion coefficient that satisfies the fluctuation-dissipation relationship $\kappa=2\Gamma ET$~\cite{Kubo:1966fyg}. $\kappa$ is related to the spatial charm quark diffusion coefficient $D_s$ as $D_s=2T^2/\kappa$.
-We refer to the 2+1 flavor lattice calculation~\cite{Altenkort:2023oms}, and to be simplified, we adopt a constant value of $2\pi TD_s=2.5$, ignoring the variation of $2\pi TD_s$ with $T/T_c$.
+\emph{Heavy flavor transport.--} Initially produced heavy quarks in heavy-ion collisions can be treated within perturbative QCD.
+We take here the FONLL approach~\cite{Cacciari:2012ny} for the momentum distribution and the Glauber Monte Carlo approach~\cite{Miller:2007ri} for the spatial distribution.
+The in-medium evolution is simulated with a recently improved Langevin transport model that successfully describes the main features of heavy-flavor jet modification~\cite{Cao:2013ita,Wang:2019xey,Dai:2018mhw,Wang:2020ukj,Wang:2020qwe}.
+The model incorporates both elastic scattering processes and inelastic gluon radiation in the hot and dense medium, accounting for heavy-quark energy loss.
+The heavy quark position and momentum evolution are controlled by the Langevin equations,

-The Higher-Twist approach~\cite{Guo:2000nz,Zhang:2003wk,Zhang:2004qm,Majumder:2009ge} has been employed to simulate the medium-induced gluon radiation to give the modification term $\vec{p}_g$ of the four momentum of radiative gluon in Eq.~\ref{eqn:dpj}.
-The form of the gluon radiation spectra is
+where $E$ is the heavy quark energy, $\Gamma{\bm p}$ is the drag force, $\vec \xi$ represent the noise terms, which is assumed to be a momentum-independent white noise and satisfies the relation $\langle \xi^i(t) \xi^j(t') \rangle=\kappa \delta^{ij}\delta(t-t')$. $\kappa$ is the diffusion coefficient which satisfies the fluctuation-dissipation relation $\kappa=2\Gamma ET$~\cite{Kubo:1966fyg} and is related to the spatial charm quark diffusion coefficient ${\cal D}_s=2T^2/\kappa$.
+We adopt a constant spatial diffusion coefficient of $2\pi T{\cal D}_s=2.5$, which is given by a recent 2+1 flavor lattice calculation~\cite{Altenkort:2023oms}.
+The Higher-Twist approach~\cite{Guo:2000nz,Zhang:2003wk,Zhang:2004qm,Majumder:2009ge} is employed to simulate the medium-induced gluon radiation to give the gluon momentum ${\bm p}_g$.
+The gluon radiation spectrum is